 - Vestri - This tiny chocolate shop makes amazing chocolates, and their hot chocolate and gelato is wonderful as well.

 Lucky you!
-You're in Italy, so you can get excellent espresso just about anywhere.
+You're in Italy so that you can get excellent espresso just about anywhere.
 But these are some of my favorite places in Florence.
-Note that you often need to pay at the cassa (cashier) first, then present your receipt at the bar to order your coffee, and that drinking your coffee standing at the bar will cost a great deal less than sitting at a table.
+Note that you often need to pay at the cassa (cashier) first, then present your receipt at the bar to order your coffee and that drinking your coffee standing at the bar will cost a great deal less than sitting at a table.

 - Historic Robiglio has good coffee and pastries (try budino di riso, a typically Tuscan treat -- rice pudding flavored with lemon zest baked in a little tart), there are a few different branches around town.